Nativeblanks/Note-taker/README.md

 No installation follow the link provided https://dry-brushlands-61524.herokuapp.com/notes
 # Usage
-Type your information then click the save icon in the top left
+Type your information then click the save icon in the top right.
 # Contributing
 No guidelines